Empowered by Faith Driven by Purpose

 2. Limit Screen Time Before Bed

-The blue light emitted by phones, tablets, and computers interferes with melatonin production, the hormone that helps regulate sleep.
-Harvard Medical School’s research suggests that avoiding screen time 1-2 hours before bed can improve sleep quality (Harvard Health Publishing, 2020).
-Instead, try reading a book or engaging in a calming activity to prepare your mind for rest.
+The blue light emitted by phones, tablets, and computers interferes with melatonin production.
+Research suggests that avoiding screen time 1–2 hours before bed can improve sleep quality. ²

 3. Magnesium for Better Sleep